Mahi-Mani/liri-node-app/README.md

 - Axios : used to call api and extract datas from them.

 ## Summary
-## LIRI Application.
-Language Interpretation and Recognition Interface.
+   LIRI Application - Language Interpretation and Recognition Interface.
+LIRI is a command line node application that takes in parameters and gives you back data.
+User needs to install axios, moment and spotify web api node to use this application.
+User has to add user's spotify api key to access spotify songs.

 ## Site pictures and explanation
 * Spotify.gif :